 What holds for homeowners insurance holds for longevity insurance.
 We only have one life to lose, not thousands, so we can't pool risk over when we will die.
 We will die just once and it may well be at 100 or whatever is our maximum age of life.
 This is why our software values Social Security benefits through one's maximum, not one's expected age of life.
 This is not just our company's policy.
 This is also precisely what the economics and financial theory of longevity risk tells us to do.

 Maximize My Social Security is a separate, stand-alone program that searches over thousands of benefit collection date options to find the one that produces the highest present value of lifetime earnings.

-Our MaxiFi Planner products do include Social Security maximization and additional retirement account maximization in addition to base personal financial planning features, though the reports regarding Social Security and filing option information is not as detailed, and the professional version of the product does not include the Longevity and Comparison analysis reports that are available in Maximize My Social Security.
+Our MaxiFi Planner tool does include Social Security maximization and additional retirement account maximization in addition to its comprehensive financial planning features, though the reports regarding Social Security and filing option information is not as detailed, and the professional version of the product does not include the Longevity and Comparison analysis reports that are available in Maximize My Social Security.

 Yes.
 We fully account for both the Government Pension Offset (GPO) and the Windfall Elimination Provision (WEP).